 Radial Gradient Shape permalink

-By default, the Radial Gradient will use an Ellipse shape, but we can change it to a circle.
-There are only these two options.
+By default, the radial gradient will use an ellipse shape.
+We can change it to a circle too.
+But there are only these two options.

 background-image: radial-gradient(circle, red 10%, yellow 20%);

-And, for who knows what reason, we can repeat a Radial Gradient as well?
+And for who knows what reason, we can repeat the gradient as well with this code:

 background-image: repeating-radial-gradient(red 10%, yellow 20%);